Is an LCHF diet really a great option for type 1 diabetes? What do people with a lot of experience say?

 One of the presenters was nephrologist Dr. Keith Runyan who himself has lived with type 1 diabetes for 17 years and switched to LCHF three years ago.
 Today he eats a ketogenic LCHF diet, or LCHFKD.

-Among the conference participants were several type 1 diabetics who advocate LCHF; among them was Hanna Boëthius.
-She had had the disease for 30 years, since she was 2 years old, and switched to LCHF 4 years ago.
+Among the conference participants were several type 1 diabetics who advocate LCHF; one of them was Hanna Boëthius.
+She has had the disease for 30 years, since she was 2 years old, and switched to LCHF four years ago.
 Hanna was convinced of the benefits of the diet when she studied to become a nutrition counselor and now has her own business to help other diabetics worldwide (www.hannaboethius.com.)

 Hanna eats a ketogenic LCHF diet with 20–30 g carbohydrates daily and, like Dr. Runyan, she points out the many benefits of the diet that are beneficial for type 1 diabetics.
 I’m compiling some of the benefits that they both put forward on the cruise, but first some background knowledge.

 Type 1 diabetes is an autoimmune disease that we don’t know how to prevent.
-In it he pancreas has no, or very little, insulin production.
+The pancreas produces no, or very little, insulin.
 Insulin is needed to transport glucose from the liver’s production of glucose and from carbohydrates from food into the cells.
 Thus, insulin must be supplied daily.